folio-org/perf-testing/workflows-scripts/circulation/check-in-check-out/README.md

 1. Make sure that the DB is clean by running checkin-checkout-db-restore.sql
 2. Add seed data to mimic a database that already has loans and requests by running circ-data-load.sh
 3. Run the test
-(On carrier-io Jenkins job, specify the test name as "folio")
+(On carrier-io Jenkins job, Pipeline perf-carrier-io)
 4. Clean up the DB afterward by running checkin-checkout-db-restore.sql to restore the database state.

 ## Artifacts and Usage